Gain incredible insight into key global issues facing rural communities in Africa through immersive learning

 - They believe that when promoting a fragile destination you need to ensure the benefits reach the local communities.

 - They are committed to building the local economy in Malawi.
 By employing local people and creating sustainable growth through social enterprise, they aim to reduce the dependence on the aid industry.

 - They believe in balance.
 The tailored, educational and culturally diverse experiences awaken minds and inspire future generations.

 - They believe that everyone should take the chance to #bepartofsomething.

-RSC also demonstrate their commitment to sustainable travel through a ‘Payment for Ecosystem Services’ Scheme, in which 1.5% of your holiday cost goes to local Malawian projects for the conservation, protection and enhancement of the ecosystems and rich culture of rural communities you benefit from during your stay in Malawi.
+Commitment to sustainable travel is demonstrated through a ‘Payment for Ecosystem Services’ Scheme: 1.5% of your holiday cost goes to local Malawian projects for the conservation, protection and enhancement of the ecosystems and rich culture of rural communities you benefit from during your stay in Malawi.

 This has so far generated in excess of $13,500 to conservation, $36,500 facilitated community donations through more than 7,500 travellers, with more than 16,000 beneficiaries.